BitMaker-hub/NerdMiner_v2/README.md

 - [ ]  Add support to control BM1397

 ### Donations/Project contributions
-If you would like to contribute and help dev team with this project you can send a donation to the following LN address ⚡teamnerdminer@getalby.com⚡ or use the affiliate links(*) above.
+If you would like to contribute and help dev team with this project you can send a donation to the following LN address ⚡teamnerdminer@getalby.com⚡

 Enjoy